Scientific Name

 One reason that Uncarinas are not common in cultivation is that the seed does not germinate easily.
 Propagation by cuttings is not a substitute because they do not root easily either.
 In short, Uncarina is a difficult plant to propagate.

-But, once you have managed to get yourself one, it is relatively easy to grow.
-It needs plenty of warmth and plenty of water in the growing season, but keep it dry in the winter.
+But, once you have managed to get one, it is relatively easy to grow.
+It needs plenty of warmth and water in the growing season, but keep it dry in the winter.
 They can grow up to 13 feet (4 m) in the wild, but do not expect that in your greenhouse or window sill.

 See more at How to Grow and Care for Uncarina.